wjakethompson/wjt-quarto/blog/taylor/2021-10-16-taylor-palettes/index.markdown

 ---
 title: "Creating a custom color palette class with vctrs"
+date: 2021-10-16
 subtitle: ""
-excerpt: "We're in screaming color!
+description: "We're in screaming color!
 Learn how the custom color palette methods for taylor were made using vctrs."
-date: 2021-10-16
-author: "Jake Thompson"
-draft: false
-weight: 1
+image: "sidebar-palette.png"
+twitter-card:
+  image: "sidebar-palette.png"
+open-graph:
+  image: "sidebar-palette.png"
 categories:
   - R
   - package
-tags:
+  - taylor
   - Taylor Swift
-layout: single-series
 ---

-In the first post in the [taylor series](https://www.wjakethompson.com/blog/taylor/), I introduced the [taylor](https://taylor.wjakethompson.com) package for accessing data on Taylor Swift's discography.
+In the first post in the [taylor series](https://www.wjakethompson.com/blog/#category=taylor), I introduced the [taylor](https://taylor.wjakethompson.com) package for accessing data on Taylor Swift's discography.
 In this post, we'll dig into how one particular feature works under the hood: the custom color palettes.

 First, credit where credit is due.
 This idea was 100% inspired by [Josiah Parry's](https://twitter.com/JosiahParry) work on the [cpcinema](https://github.com/JosiahParry/cpcinema) package.
 That repository was a great starting point to build off of.
 Although I ended up re-building many of the functions to better suit the needs of taylor, this feature would not exist had I not seen this initial work.
-Second, the [vctrs](https://vctrs.r-lib.org) has excellent documentation that makes building custom classes as straightforward as possible.
+Second, the [vctrs](https://vctrs.r-lib.org) package has excellent documentation that makes building custom classes as straightforward as possible.
 Specifically, I spent a lot of time with the [S3 vectors vignette](https://vctrs.r-lib.org/articles/s3-vector.html).
 It's a great resources for building your own classes.
 Without further ado, let's get to it!